Skip to main content

 Create a Device Profile

-Alternatively, you can use the SmartThings CLI to create, retrieve, update, and delete Device Profiles.
+You can create a new Device Profile using the SmartThings CLI.
+Here you can create, retrieve, update, and delete Device Profiles.
 The Device Profiles API can also be used to interact with and maintain Device Profiles.